moinakg/pcompress/README.md

                   Delta Encoding is not supported with Global Deduplication at this time.
 The in-memory hashtable index can use upto 75% of free RAM depending on the size of the dataset.
 In Pipe mode the index will always use 75% of free RAM since the dataset size is not known.
-This is the simple full chunk or block index mode.
+This is the simple full block index mode.
 If the available RAM is not enough to hold all block checksums then older block entries are discarded automatically from the matching hash slots.

                   If pipe mode is not used and the given dataset is a file then Pcompress checks whether the index size will exceed three times of 75% of the available